Schoenberg correspondence for multifaced independence

 \section{Positivity}

 For applications in noncommutative probability, it is desirable that universal products can be formed for distributions of noncommutative random variables.
 There is a small caveat here because positivity is best expressed in a unital framework -- many examples of universal products are, however, not fully compatible with the unital structures.
 The way out is to only consider unital $*$-algebras $\mathcal A$ of the form $\mathcal A=\unitization A$ for a given $*$-algebra $A$.
-(Alternatively, what is practically the same, one assumes that $\mathcal A$ is an \emph{augmented $*$-algebra}, i.e., a unital algebras with a $*$-character $\varepsilon\colon \mathcal A\to \mathbb C$; then, with $A:=\operatorname{kern}\varepsilon$, there is a canonical isomorphism $\mathcal A\cong \unitization A$.)
-We use the following terminology. \begin{definition} A $d$-valued linear functional $\varphi\colon A\to\mathbb C^d$ on a $*$-algebra $A$ is called \begin{itemize} \item \emph{restricted state} if its unitization $\unitization \varphi$ is positive on the unital $*$-algebra $\unitization A$, i.e., if
+(Alternatively, what is practically the same, one assumes that $\mathcal A$ is an \emph{augmented $*$-algebra}, i.e., a unital algebra with a $*$-character $\varepsilon\colon \mathcal A\to \mathbb C$; then, with $A:=\operatorname{kern}\varepsilon$, there is a canonical isomorphism $\mathcal A\cong \unitization A$.)